neil314159/portfolio-project-3/README.md

 * [PEP8](http://pep8online.com/)
     * Python code validation service.

-## Validation Tsting
+## Validation Testing
 * Python: All code was tested using the [PEP8 Validator](http://pep8online.com/).
 The code shows no errors and no warnings.
-Most of the inital warnings that required fixing were about keepinng all code within the 80 character limit.
+Most of the initial warnings that required fixing were about keeping all code within the 80 character limit.

 # Deployment

 ## Creating the Project
-1. A new repository was created for the project on GitHUb by clicking 'New Repository' on the GitHUb user page, giving a name to the project.
+1. A new repository was created for the project on GitHub by clicking 'New Repository' on the GitHub user page, giving a name to the project.
 1. The GitPod link created by the Chrome extension was clicked on the Code Institute Python template found [here](https://github.com/Code-Institute-Org/python-essentials-template).
-1. This created a virtual workspace which was linked to my GitHUb account.
+1. This created a virtual workspace which was linked to my GitHub account.
 1. After writing code for the project, I used git commands add, commit and push which sent all the project files from GitPod to my GitHub repository.

 ## Deploying to Heroku